AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Registering the Authentication Requirement and Login Path With the Sling Authenticator {#registering-the-authentication-requirement-and-login-path-with-the-sling-authenticator}

-Since this type of authentication requirement is expected to be limited to certain run modes and to a small subset of trees within the content repository, tracking of the requirement mixin type and the login path properties is conditional and bound to a corresponding confguration that defines the supported paths (see Confguration Options below).
+Since this type of authentication requirement is expected to be limited to certain run modes and to a small subset of trees within the content repository, tracking of the requirement mixin type and the login path properties is conditional and bound to a corresponding configuration that defines the supported paths (see Configuration Options below).
 Consequently, only changes within the scope of these supported paths will trigger an update of the OSGi registration, elsewhere both the mixin type and the property will be ignored.

-The default AEM setup now makes use of this confguration by allowing to set the mixin in the author run mode but only have it take efect upon replication to the publish instance.
+The default AEM setup now makes use of this configuration by allowing to set the mixin in the author run mode but only have it take efect upon replication to the publish instance.
 See [this page](https://sling.apache.org/documentation/the-sling-engine/authentication/authenticationframework.html) for details how Sling enforces the authentication requirement.

 Adding the `granite:AuthenticationRequired` mixin type within the configured supported paths will cause the OSGi registration of the responsible handler to be updated containing an new, additional entry with the `sling.auth.requirements` property.
 If a given authentication requirement specifes the optional `granite:loginPath` property, the value is additionally registered with the Authenticator with a '-' prefix in order to be excluded from authentication requirement.